create3000/x_ite/docs/_posts/glossary.md

 ### shape

-The combination of geometry an appearance properties that describe a 3D object in a X3D scene.
+The combination of geometry an appearance properties that describe a 3D object in an X3D scene.

 ### siblings